 When a family goes through the adoption process, whether it be domestic or international, they must complete a Home Study.
 An essential element of the Home Study process is for the prospective adoptive family to furnish several letters of reference.

 If you have been asked to furnish a letter of reference for an adoptive family’s Home Study, and don’t know where to begin, here are a few tips to get you started.

 First, the purpose of the letter of reference is to ensure that the adoptive parents are going to take good care of the child.
 So, be honest.
 The last thing the world needs is an adopted child being sent back to the country they came from (or DHR) because the adoptive parents weren’t equipped for the rigors of adoption.
 If you have serious doubts about the adoptive parents, then let the social worker know.

-Second, as far as content of the letter, the social worker preparing the Home Study is looking for four basic things.
+Second, as far as content of the letter, the social worker preparing the Home Study is looking for five basic things.
 If you answer these five questions, then you will have covered all the basics.

 1. How long have you known the couple?